iter8-tools/iter8/mkdocs/docs/tutorials/load-test/payload.md

 ```

 ## 3. Run experiment
+We will load test and validate the HTTP service whose URL is http://127.0.0.1/post.

-The target URL for our load test is http://127.0.0.1/post, which implements an HTTP POST endpoint.
-You can send any type of content as payload during the load test, either by setting it as a string, or by fetching it from a payload URL.
+Iter8 enables you to send any type of content as payload during the load test, either by specifying the payload as a string (`payloadStr`), or by specifying a URL for Iter8 to fetch the payload from (`payloadURL`).

-### Examples
+### Payload examples

 === "string (application/octet-stream)"
     Supply a string as payload.
-This sets the content type to `application/octet-stream` during the load test.
+This sets the content type to `application/octet-stream`.
     ```shell
     iter8 run --set url=http://127.0.0.1/post \
-              --set payloadStr="abc123"
+              --set payloadStr="abc123" \
+              --set SLOs.error-rate=0 \
+              --set SLOs.mean-latency=50 \
+              --set SLOs.p90=100 \
+              --set SLOs.p'97\.5'=200
     ```

 === "string (text/plain)"
-    Supply a string as payload and explicitly set the content type to `text/plain` during the load test.
+    Supply a string as payload and explicitly set the content type to `text/plain`.
     ```shell
     iter8 run --set url=http://127.0.0.1/post \
               --set payloadStr="abc123" \
-              --set contentType="text/plain"
+              --set contentType="text/plain" \
+              --set SLOs.error-rate=0 \
+              --set SLOs.mean-latency=50 \
+              --set SLOs.p90=100 \
+              --set SLOs.p'97\.5'=200
     ```

 === "URL (application/json)"
     Fetch JSON content from a payload URL.
-Use this JSON as payload and explicitly set the content type to `application/json` during the load test.
+Use this JSON as payload and explicitly set the content type to `application/json`.
     ```shell
     iter8 run --set url=http://127.0.0.1/post \
               --set payloadURL=https://json-generator.com/ \
-              --set contentType="application/json"
+              --set contentType="application/json" \
+              --set SLOs.error-rate=0 \
+              --set SLOs.mean-latency=50 \
+              --set SLOs.p90=100 \
+              --set SLOs.p'97\.5'=200
     ```

 === "URL (image/jpeg)"
     Fetch jpeg image from a payload URL.
-Use this image as payload and explicitly set the content type to `image/jpeg` during the load test.
+Use this image as payload and explicitly set the content type to `image/jpeg`.
     ```shell
     iter8 run --set url=http://127.0.0.1/post \
               --set payloadURL=https://cdn.pixabay.com/photo/2021/09/08/17/58/poppy-6607526_1280.jpg \
-              --set contentType="image/jpeg"
+              --set contentType="image/jpeg" \
+              --set SLOs.error-rate=0 \
+              --set SLOs.mean-latency=50 \
+              --set SLOs.p90=100 \
+              --set SLOs.p'97\.5'=200
     ```

+***

-You can assert experiment outcomes and view report as described in the [quick start tutorial](../../getting-started/your-first-experiment.md).
+Assert experiment outcomes and view reports as described in the [quick start tutorial](../../getting-started/your-first-experiment.md).